MyChart Logo MGH

 • At-home COVID-19 tests can be found at pharmacies and other retailers.

-• Symptomatic patients can be tested by contacting their Primary Care Physician’s office or scheduling an appointment at Elliot Urgent Care.
+• Symptomatic patients can be tested by contacting their primary care physician’s office or scheduling an appointment at Elliot Urgent Care.

-• Asymptomatic individuals needing testing for themselves (travel) or their children (exposure, return to school, etc.) can obtain testing at any one of our Elliot Urgent Care locations or any other available community resources such as community pharmacy locations.
+• Asymptomatic individuals needing testing for themselves (travel) or their children (exposure, return to school, etc.) can obtain testing at any one of our Elliot Urgent Care locations or any other available community resource such as community pharmacy locations.

 COVID-19 home test kits are diagnostic tests, approved by the FDA with Emergency Use Authorization, that individuals can purchase over the counter and administer themselves to test for the COVID-19 antigen.
-Sometimes referred to as “self-test” or “at-home test”.
-It is important to read and follow the manufacturer’s instructions before using any COVID-19 home test kit.
+Sometimes referred to as “self-test” or “at-home test,” it is important to read and follow the manufacturer’s instructions before using any COVID-19 home test kit.
 They are available at many drug stores, including Elliot Pharmacy.

-What should you do if you test positive:
+What to do if you test positive

-• All positive results should be reported to the State of New Hampshire Department of Health and Human Services (NH DHHS).
+All positive results should be reported to the State of New Hampshire Department of Health and Human Services (NH DHHS).
 You can report your results using the following link: safercovid.org/mytest.

 • Be sure to make note of when you tested positive and share that with your primary care provider at your next visit so that your record can be updated.